vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-install-mgmt.md

 ### Step 1: IaaS Provider

-**IMPORTANT**: Make sure that you have accepted the base image license for that version.
-For information, see [Prepare to Deploy Management Clusters to Microsoft Azure](azure-mgmt).

 1. In the **IaaS Provider** section, enter the **Tenant ID**, **Client ID**, **Client Secret**, and **Subscription ID** values for your Azure account.
 You recorded these values when you registered an Azure app and created a secret for it using the Azure Portal.

 <!--![Configure the connection to Azure](../images/connect-to-azure.png)-->